rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 its alternate names imply, it works quickly.
 Meats like sausage can be smoked or cooked right away.
 If brining, use 3 ounces per gallon of water and allow enough time for the salts to penetrate the food, usually 24 hours.
-Follow the manufacturer’s directions carefully.
+Follow the manufacturer's directions carefully.
 Again, nitrates/nitrites can be toxic when not used in the recommended proportions.
 Use for wet-cured hams, jerky, salami, pastrami, sausage, cured fish, corned beef, and bacon.